EigenvoidDev/DBDCrypter/README.md

 python dbd_cdn_decryptor.py
 ```

-You will be prompted to either enter the encrypted data manually or load it from a file.
-After doing so, you will be asked to select a branch.
-Type the key for your chosen branch and press "Enter."
+You will be prompted to either manually enter the encrypted data or load it from a file.
+Once the data is provided, you will be prompted to select a branch by entering its corresponding key and pressing "Enter".

 ## Updating Access Keys